-Cary Boyce bio (updated 8-13-2009)
+Cary Boyce bio (updated 7-4-2022)

-Dr. Boyce is the recipient of numerous grants and awards, including awards from Arts International, the National Endowment for the Arts, the Pew Charitable Trusts, and the Indiana Arts Commission.
-In 2006 he was awarded an ASCAP 2006 Rudolf Nissim Prize “Special Distinction” Award for his oratorio Dreams within a Dream which was commissioned and premiere with the Bloomington Chamber Singers in 2003.
-Boyce frequently tours with Aguavá as a conductor, pianist, or singer.
-Cary works in public radio, and also teaches “Choral Masterworks” and “Music in Culture,” the first interdisciplinary music course at the Indiana University Jacobs School of Music.
+Dr. Boyce is the recipient of numerous grants and awards, including awards from Arts International, the National Endowment for the Arts, the National Endowment for the Humanities, the Pew Charitable Trusts, the Indiana Arts Commission, and Humanities Washington.
+In 2006 he was awarded an ASCAP 2006 Rudolf Nissim Prize “Special Distinction” Award for his oratorio Dreams within a Dream which was commissioned and premiered with the Bloomington Chamber Singers in 2003.
+He is one of eight composers commissioned to set The Vonnegut Requiem that premiered at the “Granfalloon” in Bloomington, Indiana in 2019.
+Boyce’s music has been featured in the United States in concerts, festivals, film, radio, and television including NPR and PBS, and internationally on the BBC, Deutsche Welle, and France 3.

-Born in Santa Rosa, California in 1955, Cary Boyce studied at California State University, Sacramento, took his Master of Music degree at University of North Texas while studying with Martin Mailman, and he earned a doctorate in composition at Indiana University Bloomington with teachers Eugene O’Brien and Claude Baker.
-He has been an active participant in diverse artistic and musical outreach endeavors of his community, not only as a composer, but also as a producer and music essayist with public radio, online journals, major orchestras, and community presses.
-The music of Cary Boyce is published by G. Schirmer, Boosey & Hawkes, and by Aguavá New Music Studio.
+Dr. Boyce has been an active participant in diverse artistic and musical outreach endeavors of his community, not only as a composer but also as a producer and music essayist with public radio, online journals, major orchestras, and community presses.
+His music is published by G. Schirmer, Boosey and Hawkes, and Aquavá New Music Studio.
 He remains active as a tenor, pianist, and conductor as well.

 “Fluent and creative.”